ruby2elixir/emcasa-backend/README.md

 * Firefox: [add root to firefox][3]

 Now it's time to update our `/etc/hosts` (or `C:\Windows\System32\drivers\etc\hosts`), and add an entry mapping `dev.emcasa.com` to `127.0.0.1`.

+### Using docker

+If you prefer working with `docker` it's possible to use `docker-compose` to start all services needed with: `docker-compose up -d`

+The first time this command is executed, it will build the `emcasa/backend:dev` image and install all dependecies.

+To check the `status` of all services use the command: `docker-compose ps`.

+If you need to rebuild the backend image (maybe because we added a new dependency), just type: `docker-compose build`.

+At last, to start the backend use: `docker-compose exec backend mix phx.server`.

 ## Production